weiyanminoo/tp/docs/UserGuide.md

 <box type="warning" seamless>

 **Caution:** <br>
-A person with the same name or a similar name to an existing person in the contacts will be flagged out
+A person with the same name or a similar name to an existing person in the contacts will be flagged out (Refer to the figure below)
 * If there is a Person with the name `Alex Yeoh` in the contacts, the following will be flagged out:
     * `Alex Yeoh` (exactly the same)
     * `alex<space>yeoh` (no capitalization)